 |Quick Facts: Hydrologists|

-Hydrologists work in the field and in offices.
+Hydrologists work in offices and in the field.
+In offices, hydrologists spend much of their time using computers to analyze data and model their findings.
 In the field, hydrologists may have to wade into lakes and streams to collect samples or to read and inspect monitoring equipment.
-In the office, hydrologists spend much their time using computers to analyze data and model their findings.

 Compare the job duties, education, job growth, and pay of hydrologists with similar occupations.

 Learn more about hydrologists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.